jmbarne3/jimbarnesdev/_posts/2023-06-27-django-rpg-api-part-1.md

     description = models.TextField(null=True, blank=True)
 ```

-We may end up not keeping the description long term, but it provides us a god excuse to look at the main two text types fields Django provides out of the box: the [`CharField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#charfield) and the [`TextField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#textfield).
+We may end up not keeping the description long term, but it provides us a good excuse to look at the main two text types fields Django provides out of the box: the [`CharField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#charfield) and the [`TextField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#textfield).
 In addition to these two, there are several formatted text type fields such as the [`EmailField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#emailfield) and [`URLField`](https://docs.djangoproject.com/en/4.2/ref/models/fields/#urlfield), which are essential `CharField`s with additional Validators to ensure the text being written to the field is an email or URL, respectively.

 The `CharField` requires the `max_length` argument to be provided.
 The `TextField` on the other hand can have a `max_length` set, and this value will be applied to the validation on the front-end but is not enforced on the database level.
 This is due to the database backend using a different column type in most cases, with `CharField`s being `VARCHAR(n)` fields and `TextField`s being `TEXT` fields in the case of MySQL.